jtownson/swakka/readme.md

 Make sure your endpoint implementation returns _Route_.
 It is a good idea to declare the endpoint type explicitly, e.g. ```val f: String => Route = ...```.
 Any other return type will break implicit resolution for the RouteGen.

+Check infered types for the OpenApi case class and the inner PathItems and Operations.
+If you have an implicit error, it is often worth putting in the type parameters explicitly.
+This can often transform a very daunting implicit error into a relatively harmless type mismatch.

 Check you have included the Swakka imports.
 Unless you need to get into low-level details, include the following imports